KkevinLi/PDS-Twitter/README.md

 		- kevin@gmail.com   : a file named in this manner  x@y will be the users email,name and password
 		- kevin@gmail.comfollowing : contain lines of user emails
 		- kevin@gmail.comfollowers : Similar to the following txt file, this one only shows the people you follow
-		- kevin@gmail.comTweets : a text file containing ONLY the users tweets
+		- kevin@gmail.commyTweets : a text file containing ONLY the users tweets
-		- kevin@gmail.comFriendTweet : contains tweets from all your friends, but does not have timing control ATM
+		- kevin@gmail.comFriendTweets : contains tweets from all your friends, but does not have timing control ATM